 Pecan Butter Tarts are a classic Canadian dessert that are actually quite easy to make.
 They are sweet, gooey and the perfect treat to end a nice meal.

-John and I often buy them from a vendor at our local farmer’s market.
-The homemade ones are so much better than the store bought version.
-People would line up before it even opened to buy them.
+John and I used to buy them from a vendor at our local farmer’s market, as the homemade ones are typically so much better than store-bought versions.
+When you arrived, you’d always see people lining up before the stall even opened.
 They were just that good!
-She always sold out and had to turn disappointed customers away.
+We always got there early enough to snag a few, but she always sold out and would have to turn away disappointed customers.

 How to Make Pecan Butter Tarts

-Bake for 20 to 25 minutes at 350F until the tarts are a light golden brown.
+- Step Four: Bake for 20 to 25 minutes until light golden brown.